 In this paper, we focus on the problem of Recovering from a Node failure in Virtual Network Embedding (ReNoVatE).
 It accepts a batch of VN failures resulting from a single substrate node failure, and produces alternate embeddings for the failed virtual nodes and links.
-The objective is to maximize the number of recovered virtual links across all the affected VNs while minimizing total bandwidth required for recovery.
+The objective of FRM is to maximize the number of recovered virtual links across all the affected VNs, while minimizing total bandwidth required for recovery.
+On the other hand, PRM seeks to prioritize the recovery of affected VNs based on some predefined requirements and minimize total bandwidth for recovery.
 We formulate ReNoVatE as an Integer Linear Programming (ILP) based optimization model, namely Opt-ReNoVatE.
 Since Opt-ReNoVatE cannot scale to large instances of the problem, we devise an efficient heuristic algorithm, called Fast-ReNoVatE, to find satisfactory solutions within prescribed time limits.
-We evaluate Fast-ReNoVatE by extensive simulations and compare it with Opt-ReNoVatE, as well as with the most related state-of-the-art proposal in the literature [9].
+We evaluate Fast-ReNoVatE by extensive simulations and compare it with Opt-ReNoVatE, as well as with the most related stateof-the-art proposal in [9].
 Evaluation results demonstrate that Fast-ReNoVatE performs close to Opt-ReNoVatE and outperforms the state-of-the-art solution in terms of i) number of recovered virtual links, ii) cost of recovery, and iii) execution time.